2008 Glenrothes by-election: Candidates

 The Labour party candidate was Kirkcaldy High School rector Lindsay Roy.
 The SNP selected the leader of Fife Council, Peter Grant.
 The Conservative Party selected Maurice Golden while the Liberal Democrats chose Harry Wills.
 The Scottish Socialist Party stood Morag Balfour, their national co-chair, who lived in Glenrothes and had been a candidate in the constituency before.
 Solidarity stood Louise McLeary, a community activist who lived in the part of Kirkcaldy which lies inside the constituency.
-The UKIP candidate was Dr. Kris Seunarine a specialist in the science of biophotonics at Dundee university, and chairman of the Fife branch of UKIP.
+The UKIP candidate was Kris Seunarine a specialist in the science of biophotonics at Dundee university, and chairman of the Fife branch of UKIP.

 Two of the minor party candidates had disabilities: Balfour was a wheelchair user and McLeary was visually impaired.

-2005 Election Result
+2005 UK election result

 Marked register

 Some months after the election, the marked register (on which the electors who had cast their vote were marked) was discovered to be missing.
 In law the register ought to have been preserved for a year and a day; the Returning Officer from Fife Council had transmitted the marked register to the Sheriff Court as required by law and obtained a receipt.
 The SNP Constituency Organiser, Cllr John Beare, had asked for a copy of the marked register on 19 November 2008; after ten weeks, the Scottish Court Service admitted the marked register was lost.
 An inquiry by the Scottish Court Service identified significant failings in its handling of election documents, which had been placed in a room at the court office in Kirkcaldy to which outside contractors had access.

 In October 2009, the Scotland Office agreed a protocol to create a substitute marked register for the election.